mister-simon/nixos/Readme.md

  - Do basic install from usb
  - clone this repo to `~/nixos`
+ - Copy `hardware-configuration.nix` to the local repo and update `initrd.luks.devices` if necessary
  - `sudo rm -rf /etc/nixos`
  - `sudo ln -s ~/nixos /etc/nixos`
  - `nix-shell`